 Regis Corporation: Women in the Workplace

 Across salons, field posts, and corporate offices, Regis Corporation (Regis) and their franchisees are proud that women make up more than 80% of our employee base.
-Additionally, women hold multiple senior executive roles in the organization, including Chief Financial Officer, General Counsel, and the Chief Talent and Education Officer role.
+Additionally, women hold senior executive roles in the organization, including Chief Financial Officer and General Counsel,.
 Two women, Ann Rhoades and Virgina Gambale, are members of the Regis Board of Directors; and both have been voted by Women Inc. Magazine as two of the most influential board members across the country in recent editions.

 At Regis, we believe that progressive is productive; supporting equality and encouraging opportunity is integral to our culture.
 Female senior executives participated in the Center for Creative Leadership’s Women’s Executive Development Program to support them in their future career endeavors.
 Additionally, our company’s marketing department is committed to “Free the Work,” a program that provides female and other underrepresented creators access to creative marketing opportunities in advertising.